 - Reductive: Listen to a sound.
 Now try to reduce the length of the sound.
 Make it smaller.
 How does it sound now?
 You would say, it’s very hard to do.
 Indeed, in the beginning, but keep trying.
 Eventually, you will be able to reduce the volume or length of the sound while listening.

-- Expansive: It is just the opposite of above.
-Increase the expansiveness of the sound you’re listening and hearing.
+- Expansive: It is just the opposite of the above.
+Increase the expansiveness of the sound you’re listening to and hearing.
 Feel how it sounds.

-- Critical: Set your intention to be critical of whatever you’re listening.
+- Critical: Set your intention to be critical of whatever you’re listening to.
 Don’t blurt out a word; it’s for your experiment.
 Be critical and see for yourself how it sounds.

-- Empathetic: Set your intention to be empathetic to whatever you are listening right now.
-Any verbal messages, sound of a cry or anything and try to be compassionate toward it.
+- Empathetic: Set your intention to be empathetic to whatever you are listening to right now.
+Any verbal messages, sound of a cry, or anything and try to be compassionate toward it.

 Way #5.
 RASA: